-This classic Creme Brulee recipe is much easier to make homemade than you might think!
-Just grab a blow torch and follow this step-by-step recipe for delicious results.
+This classic crème brûlée recipe is much easier to make homemade than you might think!

-- When ready to serve, sprinkle the tops each custard evenly with 1-2 teaspoons of sugar.
-(Superfine sugar is preferable, but granulated sugar will work.)
-Use a kitchen torch to caramelize the top of each custard, holding the torch 2-3 inches from the top of the custard and slowly moving the flame back and forth across the surface until it is a deep amber color and bubbly.
+- Brulêe.
+Once the custard is chilled, remove the ramekins from the refrigerator.
+If you notice any condensation on the surface of the custards, blot it away gently with a paper towel.
+Add a very thin layer of sugar on top of each custard, swirling it around so that the sugar is distributed evenly.
+(I used a scant teaspoon per custard.)
+Use a kitchen torch to caramelize the top of each custard, holding the torch 2-3 inches from the top of the custard and very slowly moving the flame across the surface until it is a deep amber color and bubbly.
 Let the custard rest for at least one minute.
-Then serve, topped with fresh berries that have been rolled in sugar, if desired.

 - Serve.
 Serve immediately, topped with additional berries or toppings if desired.